Director of Public Prosecutions (Fiji): Director of Public Prosecutions Fiji

+The DPP governs all matters concerning public prosecutions independently and ensures its independence not only for prosecution matters but also authorises the Director, alone, to determine all matters pertaining to the employment of all staff and administrative matters concerning the ODPP.

-The President appoints the DPP on the recommendation of the Judicial Services Commission.
+The president appoints the DPP on the recommendation of the Judicial Services Commission.
 Section 117 of the 2013 Constitution states that the DPP is appointed for a term of 7 years and is eligible for reappointment.
-He or she must also be qualified to be appointed as a Judge.
+The DPP must also be qualified to be appointed as a judge.
 The Constitution also empowers the DPP to appoint any legal practitioner, whether from Fiji or another country, as a public prosecutor in any criminal proceeding.

 Section 51(2) of the Criminal Procedure Act, 2009, also empowers the DPP to appoint police officers as police prosecutors to conduct prosecutions in the Magistrates’ Courts of Fiji.

 The DPP also has the authority to appoint, remove and institute disciplinary action against all ODPP staff (including administrative staff).

-In summary, the Constitution authorises the DPP to govern all matters concerning public prosecutions independently and ensures its independence not only for prosecution matters but also authorises the Director, alone, to determine all matters pertaining to the employment of all staff and administrative matters concerning the ODPP.

 The current DPP is Christopher Pryde, who was appointed in November 2011.

 Prior to this, Christopher Pryde was Fiji's Solicitor General, a position he had held since 2007.
 He was also Fiji's Permanent Secretary for Justice and Anti-Corruption until his appointment as the country's DPP.

 Mr. Pryde's contract was renewed as the DPP for another seven years in 2019.